-In a clinical environment we utilise this unique system to diagnose not only sporting concerns, but also in the treatment of a multitude of everyday pathological gait patterns.
-The very precise analysis this system provides allows us to detect, with an accuracy of 1 thousandth of a second, the contact and flight times of your normal gait cycle.
+In a clinical environment we utilise this system to diagnose not only sporting concerns, but also in the treatment of a multitude of everyday pathological gait patterns.
+The analysis this system provides allows us to detect, the contact and flight times of your normal gait cycle.
 The availability of this data enables us to treat some of the most complex of gait issues.

-The OptoGait works in conjunction with our treadmill system and typically we’ll ask you to walk at a normal pace whilst the OptoGait measures your gait cycle.
+The Video Analysis works in conjunction with our treadmill system and typically we’ll ask you to walk at a normal pace whilst we measures your gait cycle.
 There are a number of advanced analysis programmes available ranging from a standard walking pace to running speeds where required.
-It’s also worth noting for those unable to use a treadmill we are still able to perform a large range of analysis using the OptoGait on the floor instead.
+It’s also worth noting for those unable to use a treadmill we are still able to perform a large range of analysis on the floor instead.

-What is an Orthotic and how could this help me?
+What is a Custom Orthotic and how could this help me?

 The aim of a foot orthoses is to correct dysfunctional biomechanics and therefore:

 - reduce pain;